 Oh.
 My.
 Gods.

-This mythic fantasy is a hardcover edition that was published by Dutton Juvenile on May 1, 2008 and has 272 pages.
+mythic fantasy that was published by Dutton Juvenile on May 1, 2008 and has 272 pages.

 Explore it on Goodreads or Amazon.

 First in the Oh.
 My.
 Gods. young adult mythic fantasy series revolving around Phoebe Castro, supposed to be a senior in high school in California, thank you very much!